faircloth-lab/phyluce/docs/uce-processing.rst

 .. _extracting-fasta:

-Extraction FASTA data using the data matrix configuration file
+Extracting FASTA data using the data matrix configuration file
 --------------------------------------------------------------

 Once we have created the data matrix configuration file containing data for our